 1. Car Insurance and Registration

-Check to make sure your car insurance and registration is current.
+Check to make sure your car insurance and registration are current.
 There is nothing worse than getting pulled over in another State and you can’t find your registration or you happen to see that it expired.
 This happened to us.
 Ouch.

 Sunglasses!
 Make sure you have a pair of sunglasses for everybody in the vehicle.
 Not sure your dog needs them, but everyone else should have their own pair.